OmarAboRob/Tic-Tac-Toe-Console-Application/README.md

 *  Omar Abo-Alrob
 _______________________________________________________________________________________________________________________
 ### How to run the code and play ?
-You have to paste this URL in any browser and the run button. https://replit.com/@OmarAboRob/SkeletalCumbersomeInformationtechnology#main.dart
+You have to click on this URL
+https://replit.com/@OmarAboRob/SkeletalCumbersomeInformationtechnology#main.dart